What to Buy for Home Brewing Beer as a Beginner

 Frequently Asked Questions

-What is the best starter kit for home brewing beer?
+What is the minimum equipment needed to start home brewing beer?

 What ingredients do I need to brew my first batch of beer?